 Added list of essential critical infrastructure workers.

-Working with county and state health agencies, the City of Garden Grove continues to closely monitor the situation arising from the coronavirus outbreak that originated in Wuhan, China.
+Working with county and state health agencies, the City of Garden Grove continues to closely monitor the situation arising from the coronavirus outbreak.
 The health, safety, and well-being of Garden Grove residents, employees, students, and visitors is a constant top priority for our City.
 Please continue to check our website and social media channels for regular updates.

 The local lead agency responsible for handling and reporting on infectious outbreaks is the Orange County Health Care Agency.
 The Orange County Health Care Agency is the best resource for the most accurate and up-to-date information on the coronavirus.